-The economic efficiency of a technical system can be defined as a quotient of the expected benefit since the undertaking of the project (B - Benefit) and overall expenses during its whole life cycle:
+The economic efficiency of a technical system can be defined as a quotient of the expected benefit since the undertaking of the project (B - Benefit) and overall expenses during the exploitation period:

-$$\eta{economy} = \frac{\text{Benefits of the project}}{\text{Costs for project realization}} > 1$$
+$\eta{economy} = \frac{\text{Profit project}}{\text{Costs for project implementation}} > 1$

-In contrast to the technical efficiency which is always smaller than 1, expectations of the investor, In the case a small or medium enterprise, are that with undertaking of the project he will achieve the wished monetary profit that will be bigger than the invested financial resources.
+In contrast to the technical efficiency which is always smaller than 1, expectations of the investor in one home photovoltaic system are that with undertaking of the project he will achieve the wished benefit or personal satisfaction, that will justify the invested financial resources.
 Most commonly, the benefit from the project is expressed in monetary units (for example, benefit made as a result of electrical energy sale).
 But not all benefits from the undertaking of the project are directly financially measurable.
-So, for instance, projects for production of electrical energy from photovoltaic systems provide clear energy that is located right next to the consumer - a company which through production of electrical energy from photovoltaic systems can satisfy big part of own needs.
-This decreases the harmful emission of greenhouse gases in the atmosphere and contributes in clean natural environment and additional contribution presents the decrease of energy loss that appear during transfer of energy from big classical electrical power plants to final beneficiaries.
-So, for complete evaluation of these projects for production of electrical energy from the photovoltaic systems a conversion is necessary evaluation of all benefits with suitable monetary equivalent.
+So, for instance, projects for production of electrical energy from solar energy through photovoltaic systems provide pure energy which is located right next to the industrial consumers.
+This decreases the harmful emission of greenhouse gases in the atmosphere and contributes in clean natural environment and additional benefits are the decrease of energy losses which appear during the transmission of energy from big classical electrical plants to the final beneficiaries.
+So, for complete evaluation of these projects for production of electrical energy from the photovoltaic systems a conversion is necessary of all benefits with suitable monetary equivalent.

-We can conclude that the decision whether we will undertake a project for construction of photovoltaic system within a company is a technical and economic issue that should be analyzed and technical aspects and economic benefits from the project.
-Although the economic efficiency in many cases have advantage over technical, however, there is interconnection between them because the development of technology and engineering makes the technical systems cheaper and cost-effective from economic aspect.
-Here, it should be taken into account and the wish of the owner of the small or medium enterprise to invest in projects that are healthy for the natural environment and his expectation from the implementation of the project.
+We can conclude that the decision whether we will launch a certain project for construction of a photovoltaic system is a technical and economic problem where also the technical aspects and economic benefits of the project should be taken into consideration.

+Although in many cases the economic efficiency has advantage over the technical, there is a connection between them because the development of technology and engineering makes the technical systems cheaper and cost-effective from economic aspect.
+We should take into account the wish of the investor to invest in projects that are healthy for the natural environment, the wish with his investment to contribute in the preservation of the environment and his additional expectations from the implementation of the project.